Looking After Your Hire Car to Avoid Extra Costs

 You can’t drive further than has been agreed

-If you’ve been looking at car hire Cairns for a while and have finally found the perfect deal, you might have a contract whereby you cannot drive more miles or kilometres than has been agreed.
+If you’ve been looking at car hire company for a while and have finally found the perfect deal, you might have a contract whereby you cannot drive more miles or kilometers than has been agreed.
 For some contracts, you will be able to drive an unlimited amount, and this will be agreed beforehand and you will normally pay slightly extra in order to get this added benefit.
 However, since you will be increasing the mileage on the vehicle and therefore decreases the value of the car, companies will ask that you don’t drive over the limit that has been set.
 The mileage of the car will be noted before you drive the car away, and then when you return, the representative will check to make sure you haven’t driven the car more than your contract states.
 If you have driven extra miles, you will have to pay an excess charge.

 Read the terms and conditions carefully